-For instance, Laksono mentioned the piece titled “Mass Action”, which was divided into three photographs: Yogyakarta Monument, crowd, and a banner saying “increase labour wage”.
-He explained that the predicative function in the piece was “a crowd demanding labour wage increase in Yogyakarta”.
+For instance, Laksono mentioned the piece titled “Mass Action”, which was divided into three photographs: Yogyakarta Monument, crowd, and a banner saying “increase labor wage”.
+He explained that the predictive function in the piece was “a crowd demanding labor wage increase in Yogyakarta”.
 The title “Mass Action”, Laksono added, did not represent any citizenship, as mass did not equal citizenship.
 “Citizens are not included in the narrative, only mass,” he observed.

 Hence, Laksono sensed that the citizenship narrative was absent.
 He also claimed that there was still room to combine visuals and sonic in the form of sound compositions.
 “Speaking in terms of filmography, the exhibition is a piece of footage.
 It’s yet to be the whole film,” he added.
 That, he noted, was due to the separation of photographs and compositions.
 “There’s a thesis that has to be proclaimed before executing the exhibition.
 It is not only a matter of showcasing recordings in the exhibition venues,” he resounded.